How do I choose a therapist?

 Finding the right therapist is critical to having a positive experience in therapy.
 When choosing a therapist consider the following issues:

-What is the difference between Psychotherapy, EMDR and Coaching?
+What is the difference between Talk Therapy and EMDR ?

 In a traditional talk therapy approach we may talk about both current issues and struggles while also exploring the connection to past hurts and concerns.
 A therapy approach may go deeper into exploring the cause and effect of past events by examining the thoughts, feelings and beliefs related to them.